thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 ### Alarm widgets

-The Alarm widgets bundle is useful for visualization alarms for specific entities, both in real-time and history modes.
+The Alarm widgets bundle is useful for visualization of alarms for specific entities, both in real-time and history modes.

 {% include images-gallery.html imageCollection="wl-alarm-bundle" %}

 ### Analog Gauges

-The Analog Gauges bundle is useful for visualization temperature, humidity, speed, and other integer or float values.
+The Analog Gauges bundle is useful for visualization of temperature, humidity, speed, and other integer or float values.

 {% include images-gallery.html imageCollection="wl-analog-gauges-bundle" %}

 ### Cards

-The Cards bundle is useful for visualization time series data or attributes in table or card widgets.
+The Cards bundle is useful for visualization of time series data or attributes in table or card widgets.

 {% include images-gallery.html imageCollection="wl-cards-bundle" %}

 ### Charts

-The Charts bundle is useful for visualization historical or real-time data with a time window.
+The Charts bundle is useful for visualization of historical or real-time data with a time window.

 {% include images-gallery.html imageCollection="wl-charts-bundle" %}

 ### Control widgets

-The Control widgets bundle is useful for visualization the current state and sending RPC commands to target devices.
+The Control widgets bundle is useful for visualization of the current state and sending RPC commands to target devices.

 {% include images-gallery.html imageCollection="wl-control-bundle" %}